BMatatta/Worldwise-React-Router-Context-API-Perf-Optimization-/README.md

 1. Download ZIP file and unpack in the designated folder
 2. Open the project folder in your IDE and run "npm i" to install dependencies
+3. Run the "npm run server" command to open up the connection to the .json file
-3. Since this is a Vite-powered app, start the app using the "npm run dev" command
+4. Since this is a Vite-powered app, start the app using the "npm run dev" command